About bowel cancer screening

 - A previous bowel cancer

-You can read more on the screening people at high risk of bowel cancer page.
+You can read more about screening people at high risk of bowel cancer.

 If you would like to find out more about genetic conditions that increase the risk of bowel cancer you can look at our page about inherited genes and specific cancers.